amosfullstack/quartz/content/Study Guide - Conquer the OS (CP 226) Exam with Scheduler Speed.md

 #### Operating Systems - VIPENGELE Roadmap

 Hello friend, Do not roam in the bush.
-This is exactly all you need to know in to Understant the entire OS.
+This is exactly all you need in order to know and understant the entire OS.
 It is not hard, you just need a roadmap to follow.
+I guarantee you to pass then come back and buy me potatoes.

 ### **Step 1.
 Introduction to Operating Systems**

 **Primary Source: NESO Academy**

 i. **Key Concepts:**
-- **Definition nadPurpose of OS**: What is an OS?
+- **Definition and Purpose of OS**: What is an OS?
 Why do we need it?
 - **Types of OS**:
   - Time-sharing, Distributed, Real-time, Embedded, Mobile
 - **OS Structures**: